Top Office Architects

 About Studio Agoos Lovera

-When Aker American Shipping, ASA (formerly Kvaerner) needed to create their new office space, they came to Studio Agoos Lovera.
-Using an existing World War II-era building, the firm worked to convert 40k square feet into new administrative office space for the shipyard and the headquarters.
-The new office building is located in the center of APSI’s shipbuilding facility at the Philadelphia Navy Yard, in between two active dry docks, with views of the Delaware and Schuylkill Rivers.
-A central axis incorporating materials and products used in their ships looks out over the manufacturing operation and anchors the office workspace.
-Studio Agoos Lovera also worked on The D’Andrea offices and warehouse at 1730 Byberry Road in Bensalem.
-The 10k-square-foot office and warehouse is the headquarters of the long-established concrete contractor located in northeast Philadelphia.
+When Aker American Shipping, ASA (formerly Kvaerner) needed a new office space, they came to Studio Agoos Lovera.
+Using an existing World War II-era building, the firm converted 40,000-square feet of space into a new administrative office space for the shipyard and the headquarters.
+The new office building is located in the center of APSI’s shipbuilding facility at the Philadelphia Navy Yard., The building is in between two active dry docks and has views of the Delaware and Schuylkill Rivers.
+A central axis incorporating materials and products used in the ships look out over the manufacturing operation and anchors the office workspace.
+Studio Agoos Lovera also worked on a 10,000-square foot office and warehouse that will serve as the headquarters of The D’Andrea, a long-established concrete contractor located in northeast Philadelphia.
 It was important to the client that the building put forth a strong, unmistakable identity that would stand out in an uninspiring, expansive industrial park.
 The front of the building contains all of the office operations and the rear of the building provides warehouse space for all field operations and vehicle and materials storage.

-Metcalfe works on a variety of office spaces through the Philadelphia area.
-Just some of these include the Law Offices of Berner Klaw & Watson LLP.
+Metcalfe works on a variety of office spaces throughout the Philadelphia area.
+One of these is the law offices of Berner Klaw & Watson LLP.
 Metcalfe’s design team used dramatic materials of slate, glass, and lighting to transform the 6,500-square-office into a welcoming space for clients.
 Vibrant colors on the walls and carpet, and a custom reception desk, add character to the lobby.
 Metcalfe also worked on the Valley Green Bank offices in South Philly at 1536 S Broad Street.
-The firm renovated a 3,800-square-foot former social services building to house their new offices.
-Metcalfe improved the building’s façade by replacing existing exterior masonry walls with clear glass, creating a transparency that activates the facade on two street frontages.
+The firm renovated a 3,800-square foot former social services building to house their new offices.
+Metcalfe improved the building’s façade by replacing existing exterior masonry walls with clear glass, creating transparency that activates the facade on two street frontages.
 The firm also relocated an existing stair to open the interior and flood the space with natural light.
 The project was awarded the 2014 “Winner of the City” by the Philadelphia Commerce Department.
 It was also the winner of the Community Design Collaborative’s Storefront Challenge for Best Overall Design.

-Founded in 1984, JKRP Architects is a full-service architecture firm built on relationships located in the Center City neighborhood, just next door to City Hall.
-JKPR offers a wide range of services that balance design, scope, and cost across every step of the project.
-Jerry K Roller, AIA LEEP AP, is also the founder of the firm.
-He’s served as president of AIA-PA and regional director and vice president on the National AIA Board.
+Founded in 1984, JKRP Architects is a full-service architecture firm built on relationships.
+JKPR offers a wide range of services that balance design, scope, and cost in each step of the project.
+Jerry K Roller, AIA LEEP AP, is the founder of the firm; he is a former president of the regional AIA and regional director and vice president on the National AIA Board.
 He is also an active board member of the BIA of Philadelphia.
 Roller is joined by Paul Georges, AIA, who joined JKRP in 1986.
 Glenn Werner, AIA, LEEP AP, has been part of JKRP since 1987.
 He’s also a member of the American Institute of Architects, Philadelphia; the ACHE/American College of Healthcare Executives; the Builders Industry Association Green Committee; the Health Care Facilities Managers Association of Delaware Valley HFMADV; and the Morgantown Area Business Association.
 David Urffer, AIA, joined in 1998 and is on the board of directors.
 The firm also includes Robert McCall, AIA, Jonathan A. Broh, AIA, and Jose J. Hernandez, AIA, NOMA, NCARB as principal architects.

 The medical business community in Philadelphia is a huge part of the local economy, and JKPR has worked with numerous companies to help build their offices.
-One of these projects was Constitution Health Plaza’s medical office building at 1930 S Broad St. Redesigned with the evolution of medical practice in Philadelphia, JKRP’s renovations included an open lobby space with a double-height atrium, connecting the two floors together.
-They also designed a new entrance connecting the public spaces to a shared outdoor courtyard.
-The firm worked to reflect the building’s new branding by using modern materials and aesthetics to reflect the space’s new, cleanly designed look.
+One of these projects is the Constitution Health Plaza’s medical office building at 1930 S Broad Street.
+JKRP’s renovations included an open lobby space with a double-height atrium, connecting the two floors together.
+A new entrance was also designed to connect the public spaces with a shared outdoor courtyard.
+The firm worked to reflect the building’s new branding by using modern materials and aesthetics.
 The firm also worked on the offices for the Abington-Lansdale Hospital at Jefferson University.
 This new structure features a bridge connecting the third floor with the second floor of the adjacent existing building.
-Located on the campus of the Central Montgomery Medical Center, the space provides a place for doctors affiliated with the hospital to have offices of their own for their desk work.
+Located on the campus of the Central Montgomery Medical Center, the space provides a place for doctors affiliated with the hospital to have offices of their own.

 About Cicada Architecture

-Cicada Architecture was co-founded in 1996 by Mary Holland, AIA, LEED AP BD&C, and Kurt Raymond, AIA, LEED AP, NCARB.
+Cicada Architecture was founded by Mary Holland and Kurt Raymond in 1996.
 Located in the Center City neighborhood of Philadelphia, the firm has been recognized with the Design Excellence Award from American School & University, the Rudy Bruner Award for Urban Excellence, and the Preservation Alliance Grand Jury Project Award.
-It is also a certified as a Woman-Owned Business Enterprise (WBE).
+It is also certified as a Woman-Owned Business Enterprise (WBE).
 Holland has worked in architecture, planning, and interior design for over 30 years.
 She received her Bachelor of Architecture from Iowa State University in 1981 and attended the University of Pennsylvania’s Urban Design program, leading to dual master’s degrees in architecture and city planning.
 She has taught architecture at the University of Pennsylvania, Lehigh University, Drexel University, and the New Jersey Institute of Technology.
 She also served as the chair of AIA Philadelphia’s Education Facilities Advocacy Committee.
 She is joined by co-Principal and Vice President Kurt Raymond.
 Raymond focuses on community development, as well as commercial and educational projects, at CICADA.
 He received a B.A. in Natural Sciences from Colgate University in 1982, followed by a Bachelor of Architecture, magna cum laude, from Drexel University in 1989, and he is an Adjunct Assistant Professor at Drexel University,

 The University of Pennsylvania is a huge part of Philadelphia’s economy, and when it came to developing their Business Services Office, they turned to Cicada Architecture.
 Cicada led a multi-phased renovation to better support teamwork and collaboration within the office.
 The design combined three separate office suites into a single suite with a common circulation core, supporting impromptu communication between staff in different departments.
-The project involved reconfiguration of the light fixture system within the existing grid to reduce the number of fixtures while improving light quality, using environmentally friendly friendly recycle and renewable materials, while still retaining as much of the historic existing interior partitions.
+The project involved the reconfiguration of the light fixture system within the existing grid to reduce the number of fixtures.
+Using environment-friendly materials, it has improved light quality while still retaining as much of the historic existing interior partitions.
 Cicada also worked with the city of Philadelphia to reinvent the office spaces and community spaces throughout The Fairmount Park Conservancy.
 Working with the Natural Lands Restoration and Environmental Education Programs, the firm helped create five new Environmental Centers throughout the park, where members of the Friends of Pennypack Park and the park staff can coordinate together on the nature outreach and education programs.